Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Relativistic Scattering Angles and the EOB Framework

 Whilst the scattering angle $\theta$ is gauge invariant, the effective potential will explicitly depend on the functional form of the metric potentials $\lbrace A, B \rbrace$ and the non-geodesic term $Q$.
-This includes gauge choices, resummation, and any additional information that can be incorporated into the model, such as analytical information from PN or PM calculations or numerical information from NR data.
+This includes gauge choices, resummation, and any additional information that can be incorporated into the model, such as analytical post-Newtonian (PN) or PM calculations or information from NR simulations.